What is earwax?

 Earwax buildup happens if the ear produces more earwax than needed.
 There are several health conditions that cause buildup earwax:

-- Infectious disease like “the swimmer” ear
+- Infectious diseases like “the swimmer” ear

-- Autoimmune disease like lupus
+- Autoimmune diseases like lupus

 - Too much water collection in the ear canal

-- Skin disease like eczema
+- Skin diseases like eczema